Cass Elliot: Commemoration

 Elliot received the 2,735th star on the Hollywood Walk of Fame on October 3, 2022.

 The British play and film Beautiful Thing feature her recordings, and one character reflects on her memories of Elliot.
 Elliot was the subject of a 2004 stage production in Dublin, The Songs of Mama Cass, with Kristin Kapelli performing main vocals.
-Elliot was portrayed by Shannon Lee in the Bruce Lee Biopic Dragon: The Bruce Lee Story.
+Elliot was portrayed by Shannon Lee in the Bruce Lee biopic Dragon: The Bruce Lee Story.
 She was portrayed by Rachel Redleaf in the 2019 film Once Upon a Time in Hollywood.

 The Crosby, Stills & Nash Daylight Again video released in 1982 was dedicated to Cass Elliot as was the Crosby, Stills & Nash Greatest Hits album released in 2005.

-The song "Mama, I Remember You Now" by Swedish artist Marit Bergman is a tribute to Elliot.

 Elliot's recording of "Make Your Own Kind of Music" is featured prominently in several episodes of seasons two and three of Lost as well as season eight, episodes two and nine of Dexter (the later one also uses the title as the episode's title).
 It was also featured in ABC's The Middle when Sue Heck graduates from high school and in Netflix's Sex Education when Aimee smashes up an abandoned car.
 Her recording of "It's Getting Better" is featured in a season-four episode of Lost.

+In February 2026 it was announced that a movie based on Elliot’s life was in production.
+The movie will be titled “My Mama, Cass” sharing the same name as the book written by Elliot’s daughter, Owen Vanessa Elliot.
+English actress Jessica Gunning is set to portray Elliot.